djparentx/dArkOSen-updates/README.md

 # The official update channel for dArkOSen.

-Use 'Update-dArkOSen' in your System folder to update.
+Use 'Update' in your System folder to update.

 Download the latest fully updated image here: [dArkOSen Releases](https://github.com/djparentx/dArkOSen-R36S/releases)